 I’ve been in youth ministry since 1981.
-That is lots and lots of lots of teens that grow into young adults who I’ve been involved with through tough issues.
-One of those consistent tough issues is sex—whether it is premarital or marital, whether it is pregnancy or STD, whether it is rejection, whether it is abstinence, too often it is heartbreak, whether sex really isn’t all that it is hyped up to be–or it is.
+That is lots and lots of lots of teens that have grown into young adults who I’ve been involved with through tough issues.
+One of those consistent tough issues is sex—whether it is premarital or marital; whether it is pregnancy or STD; whether it is rejection; whether sex really isn’t all that it is hyped up to be–or it is; whether it is abstinence, too.
+Often it is heartbreak.
 I have had so many deep conversations.
 Throughout this all I have believed: that God created this idea of sex and it is good; that the culture often doesn’t have a clue about the great gift that sex is; and that not everyone is doing it.

 The statistical numbers have looked bad for some time, though trending more positive lately.
 Whatever the numbers though they were always too high when you consider that the heart is the most vital organ when it comes to sex.
 Then there is all the talk about the “hookup culture.”
 For some parts of the population, this is very very real.
 Very very sad, when you consider the heart is the most vital organ when it comes to sex.
 Because “traditional sex” is now viewed as boring by too many, experimental sex is crossing into mainstream.
 Now we add health dangers to the very thing that is core to our human design.
 We are made to have sex.
 God designed us this way.
 God is involved in this way more than most anyone acknowledges.

 Yet through this all, I have believed and continue to believe that there are beautiful young adults out there who have a respect for the gift of sex and are making the decisions now to keep this gift in line with God’s plan for it.
 And that is good.